 With summer behind us, many of our clients are focused on year-end milestones.
-Whether it’s first patient randomized in a new study, or meeting the study enrollment goal, or a target number of sites activated.
-Whatever your goal may be, online marketing can be integrated into your strategy to help make recruitment a success this fall.
-Read on to learn how social media and text messaging programs can help support your traditional recruitment campaigns.
+Whether your goal is the first patient randomized in a new study, or meeting the study enrollment goal, or a target number of sites activated, online marketing can be integrated into your strategy to help make recruitment a success this fall.
+Read on to learn how the right digital patient recruitment solutions can help support your traditional recruitment campaigns.

 Driving Traffic with Social Media